aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

-whether plot by row or column.
+Gets whether plot by row or column.

 **Returns:**
 int